 The Boat's Electronics

-collection of old and new electronics on board.
-On the one hand, we had a 1995 Furuno
+an interesting though quite eclectic collection of (very) old and new electronics on board.
+On the one hand, she still sported her 1995 Furuno

-analogue radar that took more than 4 minutes to warm up (not exactly useful for quickly checking up on an Atlantic squall racing in your
+analogue radar that took in excess of 4 minutes to warm up (not exactly useful for quickly checking up on an Atlantic squall racing in your

 direction).
 Yet on the other hand, there was a quasi-professional Class A Comar CSA-300 AIS system linked to a reasonably modern and pretty

 > Furuno GP-33 Navigator GPS set as a back-up to the GPS sets incorporated in the Furuno plotters and the Comar AIS